 A: Breakfast is served at 8am, lunch is served at 12pm and dinner is served from 6pm.

 Q: Can I participate in more than one workshop during the same day or visit?

 A: You may participate in as many workshops as you like provided space is available.
-Workshops with limited space are filled on a first come basis.
-Please see our calendar and register for workshops when registering for your visit.
+Workshops and programs are an additional fee and registration is on the website.

 Q: How close are you to the village of Lake George?